 - Seriously, throw a garage sale or put items up for sale online.
 Everyone has clothing, books, DVDs, furniture, and all kinds of stuff lying around the house or storage units that don’t get used anymore.
 Why not rake in some easy coin by selling those unused possessions?
 The money you raise can be used to pay bills or reduce your credit card balance.

-5. Rent out your spare room
+5. List your spare room

 - You know that unused spare bedroom in your house?
 Yeah, the one where you store all the junk you should sell, which is currently piled up on the old futon you moved from your college apartment?
 Clean it up, put in a nice new bed, and rent the room out using an app like Airbnb.